The best-loved prefold cloth diapers

 Also available in Preemie purple edge, Newbie grey edge, Novice light green edge and Intermediate blue edge

-Made of organically grown "Indian" cotton.
-Just like our regular Indian cotton unbleached Cloth-eez prefolds shown above, but the cotton is grown in a different manner.
+Made of organic "Indian" cotton in white or unbleached.
+Just like our regular Indian cotton Cloth-eez prefolds, but the cotton we purchase to make them from is organic.
 We are thrilled to offer these lovely prefolds!
-It has been a dream of mine (Karen) to have true prefold diapers made of organically grown cotton for many years, and I am thrilled to have these available.
+It has been a dream of mine (Karen) to have true prefold diapers made of organic cotton for many years, and I am thrilled to have these available.
 Enjoy!
 The cotton is very nice.
 Starting measurements are close to the same as the regular white prefolds by color.
 They are pretty close to the same as regular but there is normal variation in the fabric shrinkage as always with this type of fabric.
-There is something extra-nice about made of organically grown cotton.
+There is something extra-nice about made of organic cotton.
 Made in Pakistan.

 Our measurements in the size chart are approximate measurements after washing.
+If unsure of size please wash only one or two; unwashed items are returnable in accordance with our return policy.
 When you get your new prefold diapers, they will look huge.
 Don't worry, they do shrink quite a bit in the first few wash and dry cycles.
 Always wash your diapers a few times before using them, which is called "prepping".

 We developed the Cloth-eez® brand sizes to fit babies.
 Years ago, we sold only "green edge infant" size and "blue edge standard" size.
 We no longer sell those sizes.
 Not only do these custom Cloth-eez® sizes make sense and fit great, but the quality of the cotton is the best there is, with little to no pilling, wonderful durability and softness.
 Also affectionately known around the web as "GMD Prefolds", but the brand name is actually Cloth-eez®.